Breaking News | Police determined to decimate robbery, cultism — CP

-The Commissioner of Police, Lagos State, Mr Hakeem Odumosu, has vowed to get rid of robbers and cultists with the adoption of community policing strategies in the state.
+THE Lagos State Commissioner of Police, Mr Hakeem Odumosu, vowed on Saturday to get rid of robbers and cultists with the adoption of community policing strategies in the state.

-Odumosu made this promise in a statement signed on Saturday by the Police Public Relations Officer OlumuyiwaAdejobi.

-The police boss said that police operative attached to Akodo Division arrested two suspected members of Aiye Confraternity at Eleko Beach in an attempt to attack their targets in the afternoon.
+Odumosu, who made the promise through a statement by the Police Public Relations Officer OlumuyiwaAdejobi, said that police operatives attached to Akodo Division arrested two suspected members of Aiye Confraternity at Eleko Beach while trying to attack their targets in the afternoon.

 “Items recovered from them include one locally-made pistol with some live cartridges and some charms.